Previous dayApril 12, 2026Next day

 6.7 km---✓ ReviewedUSGS →

-This magnitude 2.0 event was detected 25 km SSW of Silver Peak, Nevada on April 12, 2026, with origin time 18:18 UTC.
-The event originated approximately 6.7 km below the surface, classifying it as shallow crustal.
-The epicenter is at 37.544°, -117.743°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.0 earthquake 25 km SSW of Silver Peak, Nevada came in on April 12, 2026 at 18:18 UTC.
+This was a shallow crustal earthquake, focused at 6.7 km depth.
+Geolocation places the event at 37.544°N, -117.743°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-12